mmmilione/CubaGPT/readme.md

 # CUBAGPT #

-This is the source code of the [CubaGPT Telegram BOT](https://t.me/Chat_GPT_Cuban_Bot), which allows people to interact with a ChatGPT-like AI model through a Telegram bot.
+This is the source code of the [CubaGPT Telegram BOT](https://t.me/Chat_GPT_Cuban_Bot), which allows people to interact with a ChatGPT through a Telegram bot.

+This project uses the gpt-3.5-turbo model of OpenAI under the hood.

 The user sends prompts to ChatGPT in the form of text messages sent to the Telegram BOT.
-In turn, the Telegram BOT gets the user's input and passes it to ChatGPT in the background.
+In turn, the Telegram BOT gets the user's input and passes it to ChatGPT API in the background.
+When the AI sends back a reply, this is forwarded back to the user.

-In fact, the prompt is not passed as it is.
-In order to improve the quality of AI responses, some prompt manipulation is performed on users' messages, to add relevant context to it.
+In order to improve the quality of AI responses, some prompt manipulation is performed on users' messages.
+All the messages that make up a certain conversation, are stored in MongoDB, so that they can be retrived as needed to provide the AI with the context of the conversation.

-This result is achieved by storing messages in MongoDB, which are used to perform some minor prompt engeneering.
-The last reply of the AI in the conversation at hand is fetched by the server and added to the user's message before quering the AI model.

-By using the bot command `/reset`, the user can cancel the conversation, so that the old context doesn't mess up the new conversation on a different topic.
+By using the bot commands `/reset` or `/new`, the user can cancel the conversation, so that the old context doesn't mess up a new conversation on a different topic.

 The Bot's Admin can also regulate access to the Bot.
 Access can be open to everyone, or can be regulated through a whitelist of Telegram aliases (which is store in MongoDB).
 This functionality is regulated by the `ISFREEACCESS` property in the `.env` file.